dongdawn/rid/README.md

 ##  5. <a name='RiDsettings'></a>**RiD settings**

-Two necessary json files are required to get start a RiD procedure.

-1. rid.json for configuration of simulation.
+File `"rid.json"` for configuration of simulation.
-2. cv.json for specifying CV.

 ###  5.1. <a name='rid.json'></a>**rid.json**